Home » Michigan Travel Regions » Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

 Pierce Stocking himself planned this 13’6″ covered bridge as part of the original drive.
 Covered bridges are uncommon in northern Michigan — they’re more associated with Indiana and Pennsylvania — and the wooden cover protects the structure from rot in Michigan’s wet snow seasons.
 There’s a small pull-off right before the bridge for photos.

-Stop 3: Dune Overlook
+Stop 3: Picnic Mountain and the Dune Overlook

-Stop 4: Cottonwood Trail
+Stop 4: Cottonwood Trailhead

 A 1.5-mile loop hike through the dunes — strenuous in spots and exposed to sun the whole way, but doable.
 This is the only trail in the entire dune system where leashed dogs are allowed.
 Watch for animal tracks in the open sand: it’s surprisingly active in early morning and evening.
 Bring water and shoes you don’t mind filling with sand.

-Stop 6: Leaving the Sand Dunes
+Stop 5: Leaving the Sand Dunes

 Honestly, this is one you can read from the car.
 The marker explains the transition from dune to beech-maple forest as wind energy from Lake Michigan tapers off inland.
 No real reason to park.